Ekta0701/Restaurant-Application/README.md

 # Restaurant-Application
- Build an restaurant application using HTML,CSS and Javascript
+ Build A Restaurant Application Using HTML,CSS and Javascript

 Project Demo